lilliputten/sankey-graph-app/README.md

 npm run publish
 ```

-Builds published into the `release/publish` branch.
+Builds published into the `publish` branch.
 See utilities configuration in `utils/config.sh`.